Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates, including Ke'Bryan Hayes (.413 on-base percentage in past 10 games, 103 points above season-long percentage), battle starter Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+Ke'Bryan Hayes -- hitting .333 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Drew Rom on the mound, on September 2 at 7:15 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Royals.
+In his previous game he had a one-hit showing (1-for-5) against the Cardinals.

 Ke'Bryan Hayes Game Info & Props vs. the Cardinals